gweintraub/gweintraub.github.io/_posts/2015-08-03-the-topography-of-stephen-curry.md

 <figcaption>A full-color rendering of the finished product.
 Painted using ZBrush.</figcaption>
 </figure>

 In powder-bed or ColorJet Printing (CJP), the machine prints by spreading a thin layer of a powderized printing material over the entire surface of the print bed.
 Once the powder is spread, a print head spreads a liquid binding agent over the cross-sectional area of the layer, hardening the material and fusing it to the layers beneath.
 Another layer of power is then spread on top, and the process repeats.
 In addition to generally being faster and cheaper than FDM printing, by mixing traditional printer ink with the binding agent, powder printers are able to print in the full CMYK color spectrum (up to 6 million colors).
-My final, lifesize model was printed using a Z Corp ZPrint 650.<sup><a href="#fn6" id="ref6">6</a></sup>
+My final, life-size model was printed using a Z Corp ZPrint 650.<sup><a href="#fn6" id="ref6">6</a></sup>

 <figure>
 <a href="https://lh3.googleusercontent.com/MF6EJoAe6mN7cu8gy_Iz_tFwGYrxwGaz0NbfaEsjF6s=w2148-h1610-no" data-lightbox="Final1" data-title="The final, lifesize print.
 Produced on a Z Corp ZPrint 650.">